AltaPay/plugin-wordpress/readme.txt

 = 3.2.9 =
 * Enable possibility to synchronize terminals based on store country with a Button in WooCommerce.
-* Add support for WordPress 5.9 and WooCommerce 6.1.1
+* Add support for WordPress 5.9, WooCommerce 6.2.0
+* Fix: Token Control field not showing for payment method configuration page
+* Fix: Redirection issue in the saved credit card section on my account page

 = 3.2.8 =
 * Fix: Auto release payments issue with MobilePay payment method